 If you don’t use iCloud or don’t remember your iCloud password, then you need to connect the device to a PC or a Mac with macOS Mojave 10.14 or earlier on it and do the following:

-Can I reset the iPhone passcode using Face ID?
+Can I change the PIN using Face ID?

 Like Touch ID, Face ID will allow you to unlock your device but it won’t let you reset a forgotten passcode.
 You need to follow the steps above to reset your passcode.